← Back to 史記

 4

-King Cheng grew up and handled affairs.
-He raised Kang Shu to be Zhou's Minister of Crime, granted Wei precious sacrificial vessels, to display the virtue of Kang Shu.
+When King Cheng grew up and took charge of affairs, he raised Kang Shu to be Zhou's Minister of Crime and granted Wei precious sacrificial vessels to display Kang Shu's virtue.

 5